 peyote (a hallucinogenic drug) is not a constitutionally protected religious right.

 Some native religious traditions had been using peyote in their religious rituals for millennia.

 Over 60 religious organizations and civil liberties groups combined to form the Coalition

-Christian, Humanist, Jewish, Muslim, Scientology and Sikh religious organizations.
+Christian, Jewish, Muslim, Scientology and Sikh religious organizations and a secular Humanist group.
 The

-They promoted the federal Religions Freedom Restoration Act (RFRA) which
+They promoted the concept of a federal Religions Freedom Restoration Act (RFRA) which

 ||Refrain from limiting religious freedom, unless they have a compelling societal reason

 religious freedom, then to select the least intrusive method to achieve their goal.

 American Atheists were one of the few groups which opposed RFRA.

 They complained that it gave "special rights" to